JakubCerovsky/XRD/README.md

 ### Code References

-Following resources were used during the development process of the project.
+The following resources were used during the project development process.

 - [title](https://www.example.com)